muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 A **Muldis Content Predicate** declaration would normally be embedded in a MUON *dividing space* quoted comment string, so the regular MUON parser needs no special handling grammar/logic to ignore it (unlike a shebang).

+If a MUON parser supports scanning a *parsing unit* for a MCP *parsing unit predicate*, then it is mandatory for any scan to look through the lesser of the first 1000 characters, the first 2000 octets, or the entirety, of the *parsing unit*, before it gives up on trying to find a *parsing unit predicate*; giving up after that point is recommended.
+To be specific, only the entire first `Muldis_Content_Predicate` token needs to be found in that scan area, and the rest of the *predicate* may extend past it.
+This means that any *predicate* needs to be located near the start of the *parsing unit* if it has any expectation of being seen.
+This requirement exists to aid performance of a MUON parser by invalidating pathological cases, so a parser doesn't have to scan a large *parsing unit* just in case it might have a buried *predicate* that most likely isn't there at all.

 Examples: